Graduate and Professional Student Loans

 In general, loans can begin to be accepted in mid-July for the following academic year (fall and spring semester) and must be accepted by the last day of the semester in which you attend.

 Federal Direct Loans accepted after the following priority deadlines may not be processed.
-Please review the important dates below to ensure timely processing of your direct loan funds.
+Please review the important dates below to ensure the timely processing of your direct loan funds.

-Fall 2021 deadline to enroll in Web Refund | August 20, 2021 |
+Fall 2023 deadline to enroll in Web Refund August 10, 2023

-Spring 2022 deadline to enroll in Web Refund | December 31, 2021 |
+Spring 2024 deadline to enroll in Web Refund January 2, 2024

-Accept loans for December graduates or students not enrolled in University of Arizona courses for Spring 2022 | December 16, 2021 |
+Deadline to Accept loans for December graduates or students not enrolled for Spring 2024 December 11, 2023